nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Introduction.md

 Your backend API manages this.

 ---

-## 5. What OAuth Actually Solves
+## 5. What OAuth Actually Solves (and What It Doesn't)

-OAuth defines **how a client gets permission to access a resource**.
-It handles how permission is granted by the user and how a token representing that permission is issued.

-OAuth does **NOT define**:

-* How user login works under the hood
-* How your app's internal permissions are stored
-* How APIs implement business logic/authorization
+OAuth 2.0 is a widely used protocol for **delegated authorization**.
+Its core purpose is to let users grant access to applications **without ever sharing their passwords**.

+**What OAuth DOES solve:**
+* **Passwordless Delegation:** It acts as a secure middleman.
+The user types their password directly into Google's secure site (not your app).
+Google then hands your app an Access Token.
+Your app never sees the user's password.

+* **Standardized Permission:** It defines exactly how that Access Token is securely issued to web, mobile, and API-based applications.

+**What OAuth does NOT solve (The "Under the Hood" Details):**
+* **Authentication methods:** It is focused on authorization, not authentication.
+It doesn't care *how* the user proves who they are to Google (e.g., password, fingerprint, SMS code, YubiKey).
+It just waits for Google to confirm the login was successful.
+* **How permissions are stored:** It doesn't know if your .NET API uses SQL, MongoDB, or what your database tables look like.
+* **How APIs implement business logic:** It has absolutely no idea what an `upload_photo` or `delete_photo` action is inside your specific app.
+That is entirely up to your backend.

 ---